jason-nordheim/knowledge/demystifying-terminology.md

 * Signed - specifies a number variable can be positive _or_ negative
 * Unsigned - specifies a number variable will _always_ be positive

+#### Callable Units

+The term "callable units" is an umbrella term describing the grouping of a specific sequence of statements and expressions that _can_ be "called" or executed repeatedly.
+In software, callable units allow developers to repeat a sequence of instructions one or more times in exactly the same way each time.

+Callable units are broken down into sub-categories known as "procedures", "methods", "functions", "routines" and "subroutines".
+Every type of callable unit (procedures, methods, function, routines and subroutines) offers the ability to repeated execute the same sequence of instruction, but have have varying characteristics and features.

+> It is important to note that not all programming languages make use of all types of callable units.
+Additionally, the definition of each can vary slightly between languages.
+Definitions stated here are designed to provide a high-level understanding that applies in the scenarios new developers are likely to encounter, but could vary depending on the specific programming language or framework being used.

+### Compilation

+Differentiating between the two has limited value, but if you're reading this, you're probably curious.

+  * **Statement** - A single unit of work in a program

+  * Expression

+  *

+  *

+* **Block**

+  * A _scoped_ combination of _statements/expressions__ that represent the instructions necessary to accomplish a task.